JATOS/JATOS_docs/docs/Reference/jatos.js-Reference.md

 ### `jatos.batchSession.find`

 Gets a field in the Batch Session data.
-Takes a JSON Pointer and returns the matching value.
+Takes a JSON Pointer and returns the matching value, or `undefined` if the pointer does not correspond to an existing field.
 Gets the object from the locally stored copy of the session and does not call the server.
 Contrary to `jatos.batchSession.get` it allows to get values from all levels of the Batch Session's object tree.

 * _@param {string} path_ - JSON pointer path
 * _@return {object}_ - the value that is stored in path